 We always hear things like “you wouldn’t operate on yourself, you would use a doctor, so this is no different”.
 Metaphorically speaking, sure, no one will operate on themselves but with the inception of the internet and information at your fingertips, self-diagnosis seems to be very popular, however, there are always those nifty disclaimers saying if you have ‘x’ type of symptoms, see your doctor.
 The moral of the story is, if you do not understand it, but want to learn more about it, employ someone who is willing to work with you.
 While knowledge is power, at CPN, our knowledge is to your benefit and we love nothing more than walking you through the processes so you best understand why it is done a certain way, so that one day, you may have the basic skills to understand and appreciate the product.

 This is what we call a ‘going concern’ which in real estate terms means there is a current tenancy in place with justifies the ‘no GST’ applicable clause.
 GST is payable on all sales unless otherwise indicated in the contract of sale, or unless your accountant has suggested otherwise.

-Located in Tullamarine, we are a short drive away from Derrimut, Keilor, Essendon, Moonee Ponds, Niddrie, Airport West and Tullamarine Airport.
+We are located in Essendon, a short drive from Derrimut, Sunshine, Keilor, Maribynong, Moonee Ponds, Niddrie, Airport West and Tullamarine Airport.
 We currently manage properties in all major commercial hubs of Melbourne and service Melbourne wide for commercial and industrial property sales and buying needs.